FilipeGouveia/ModRev/ModelRevisionCpp/README.md

 v1@E,v2,v1/v2@F,(v1) || (v4)/v3@E,v1,v3:F,(v1 && v2) || (v1 && v4);E,v2,v3:F,(v1 && v2) || (v2 && v4)
 ```

+Sub-optimal solutions in machine style output are preceeded by a "+" symbol.

 **Note:** The format of the input files are described in more detail in *ASP/README.md*.